khersameesh24/Panda/README.md

-# Panda Blogger
+# Panda
-Panda Blogger is a Django implememtation for a blogging website.
+Panda is a Django implememtation for a blogging website.